 Replace red meat with chicken or turkey breasts or fish.
 Fish is the best option because it contains essential fatty acids Omega 3, which may actually help you lose weight while keeping your skin beautiful and your nervous and hormonal systems healthy.
 Other protein choices are natural low fat yoghurt (avoid fat free ones as well as any yoghurts with additives), cottage cheese, nuts, eggs, semi-skimmed goats milk.
 Lentils are a wonderful source of vegetarian protein, but 80g portion of dry lentils will also count as 1 serving of vegetables.
 Another good option is beans and chickpeas.

+Reduce tea and coffee and avoid soft drinks and alcohol.
 Combine protein and carbohydrates at every meal and snack.
 For example, yoghurt with chopped fruit and no added sugar muesli or granola (PERFECT granola is the best one or pick any muesli that have no added sugar) for breakfast, chicken or fish with brown rice and plenty of vegetables for lunch, fruit & nuts or hummus and chopped veggies (celery, peppers, carrots, cucumber etc) as a snack and fish or chicken and vegetables for dinner.

 Do not eat carbs after 4 pm By the end of the day our bodies naturally require less energy, so a lighter dinner of chicken, fish or lean meat with some bright vegetables (no potatoes) would be the best option, especially, if you would like to lose weight.